- External Links

 - Wang B, Prinsen P, Wang H, Bai Z, Wang H, Luque R, Xuan J*, Macroporous materials: microfluidic production, functionalization and application, Chemical Society Reviews, 2017, 46, 855-914.

-For a full list of Professor Xuan's publications, visit his page on our central publications database
+For full list of publications, View central publications database http://publications.lboro.ac.uk/publications/all/collated/cgjx.html

 Key external collaborators (with joint on-going projects)